IF YOU CAN DREAM IT, YOU CAN DO IT

 I owe this journey to my relationship with food.
-My relationship with food was going to be the end of my life but my inherent love of cooking made me turn this around so it could become the beginning of my new life.
+My relationship with food was going to be the end of my life but my inherent love of cooking turned this around to become the beginning of my new life.
 It was both my failure and my saviour.
-Now I appreciate food on all levels, to nourish but also to give utter joy through voyages in flavour.
-For me, food preparation and recipe creation became a solace from the stress of everyday life.
+Now I appreciate food on all levels, to nourish but also to satiate the soul through voyages in flavour.
+For me creating beautiful food is a solace from the stress of everyday life.

 Before I enrolled at Leith’s, life had become a monotonous rollercoaster.
 A Near fatal accident in 2007 had left me needing many bouts of surgery and had quashed any hopes of starting a career.
 Yes, I worked, events management, retail, etc but nothing pushed my buttons.
-I reached a point where I needed to do something for ME, that I would feel fulfilled with.
+I reached a point where I needed to do something for myself, that fulfil who I am.

 Ever since dot I’ve been fascinated by food.
 Name a holiday and even at age 5 I could tell you what we ate and what it was like.
-I didn’t realise but food had been my passion since I can remember which is bizarre as no one in my family is remotely foodie.
+I didn’t realise but food had been my passion since my mind can remember, which is bizarre as no one in my family is remotely foodie.

 I was, by default, the main cook in the household from an early age.
 I learned the basics from my mum, who, whilst a good home cook, hated every second, so she gladly handed over the reins.
 Cooking became my go to stress relief.
 When things got tough, I could bury myself in the kitchen and experiment.

 It is perhaps the importance of food in my life that led me, at my lowest point in my Biological Sciences Degree, to develop an eating disorder, I could control the one thing that really meant something to me.